 It's very possible to get Squall's best weapon - as well as the Limit Break - halfway through disc one.
 It requires mugging specific enemies for the parts and/or farming cards, and a lot of patience (It's not that hard, but it's very time-consuming), though.
 The best thing about it is that once you get the Lion Heart, the game automatically adds all the other Limit Breaks to Squall's abilities.

 As soon as you gain the ability to pilot Balamb Garden around the world map, you can fly to the Centra continent and follow the eastern side until you reach a small mountain pass that can only be entered by exiting the Garden and going by foot.
 If you head all the way to the end of the desert region (Kashkabald Desert), you should see a small island that cannot be accessed at this time.
 However, in this area you can fight Cactuars.
-They're very evasive and give little EXP, but are worth 20 AP each, allowing your G Fs to master skills faster.
+They're very evasive and give little EXP, but are worth 20 AP each, allowing your Guardian Forces to master skills faster.
 If you completed the Centra Ruins and acquired Tonberry, its Call Shop, Haggle, Sell-High, and Familiar abilities can be mastered quickly and make shopping cheaper and have a better selection of items.

 Final Fantasy IX